FPHS-Programming-Club/FPHS-Programming-Club/README.md

 The FPHS Programming Club is a club at Forest Park High School that is currently a work-in-progress.
 We hope to create a club where you can easily learn most commonly-used programming languages with different types of development, including game design, web design, and more, in a safe and easily accessible community!

-Meeting Types: Help (If someone needs help for programming in some way and is able to, stay after on Monday and come to Mr. Friebe's room to get help!) & "Official" (We will go over everyone's progress and do some programming.
-These are also days in which we will be able to help)
+Meeting Types: Language (no more than 2 per year, currently probably doing C++) & Game Dev (We will be creating a game that we will try to push out at the end of the year)

-Current Theme: Gag Programs (Serves no good purpose other than to be funny)
+Current Theme: Game Dev/Collab (Unity) on Fridays & Learning languages on Mondays

-Current Schedule: Every other Friday from 2:15-3:15, Monday of that week for review
+Current Schedule: Every other Friday from 2:15-3:15, Monday of that week

-Next Review Day: Monday, March 20, 2023
+Next Language Day: Monday, March 20, 2023

-Next "Official" Meeting: Friday, March 10, 2023
+Next Game Dev Meeting: Friday, March 24, 2023

 - Sponsor: Mr. Friebe